 Oklahomans who are in the military or who are living overseas and their spouses and dependents may apply for an absentee ballot even if they are not registered to vote.
 (They must be eligible to be registered, however.)
 Military and overseas voters may submit their applications only by mail, fax or e-mail.
 Military voters should contact the Voting Assistance Officers in their units for application forms and information.
 Overseas voters may obtain the same materials at United States military installations, embassies and consulates, or online from the Federal Voting Assistance Program.
 (The site will open in a new window.)
-Military and overseas voters who need to contact their County Election Board in Oklahoma can find e-mail addresses here.
+Military and overseas voters with questions should contact their County Election Board in Oklahoma.

 Voters who become incapacitated after 5 p.m. on the Tuesday preceding an election may receive an absentee ballot through special emergency procedures.
 These voters must make a written request to the county election board.
 The request must be accompanied by a statement from a doctor that the voter is incapacitated and will be unable to vote in person on election day.
 The voter's request and the doctor's statement must be taken to the county election board office by a person the voter chooses.
 The person becomes the voter's "agent."

 The county election board can provide a form to be used for both the voter's request and the doctor's statement.

 The agent will receive the voter's ballot and will deliver it to the voter.
 After the voter marks the ballot, the agent must return it to the county election board office before 7 p.m. election day.